-1. Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+- 1. Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
 The study career counsellor's advice must be enclosed with the application.
-The organisation of the study programme must be able to accommodate the short-track option.
+The organisation of the study programme must be able to accommodate the short-track option. - 2.
+Based on the agreement with Summa, International Business offers a short track programme which is designed for students transferring from Summa International Business who have an EBBD Certificate.
+Students with the EBBD certificate can have exemption of the internship of year 3 under the condition that the foundation year is completed.

-Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, top-level athletes scheme, student entrepreneurship
+Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, Top-Class athletes scheme, student entrepreneurship